kuhn-ruess/cmdbsyncer-docs/docs/checkmk/cmk_attributes.md

 All of this is configured in: _Modules → Checkmk → Set Folder and Attributes of Host_

+!!! tip "Ready-made actions for common attributes"
+    For the most common host attributes — IP address family (e.g. `no-ip`), IPv4/IPv6 address, Checkmk agent, SNMP, Piggyback, Criticality, Networking segment, Alias and Monitored-on-Site — there are dedicated actions with one-click value suggestions, so you do not need to know the attribute key.
+See [Built-in Host Attributes](export_rules.md#built-in-host-attributes).
+Use **Custom CMK Attribute** (below) for everything else.

 ## Finding the Attribute Name

 If you do not know the exact attribute name, set the attribute manually on a host in Checkmk and then query that host via the Checkmk Swagger API.